Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Evaluating LLMs with

 \subsection{Overall Performance}

-Figure~\ref{fig:main_breakdown} shows the performances of five multilingual models: GPT-4o, Gemini-2.5-Flash, Qwen-3-\{8/14\}B, and Llama-3.1-8B-Instruct.
-Our results show that GPT-4o achieves the best performance, with \textsc{Highly~Likely} rate of 79\% and 69\% in English and Korean, respectively.
-The models incorrectly infer an \textsc{Unlikely} relationship in 10.8-31.9\% of their responses and this tendency is amplified in the Korean dataset, with the rate increasing by an additional 7.23-16.5\%p.
-We provide a case study of these behaviors with the frequent failure modes of the models in \S~\ref{sec:qual-eval}.
-Table~\ref{tab:main_results} in Appendix~\ref{appendix:exp} reports the detailed results.
+Figure~\ref{fig:main_breakdown} shows the performance of five multilingual models (i.e., GPT-4o, Gemini-2.5-Flash, Qwen-3-\{8/14\}B, and Llama-3.1-8B-Instruct).
+We find that GPT-4o achieves the best performance with \textsc{Highly~Likely} rate of 79\% and 69\% in English and Korean, respectively.
+The models incorrectly infer an \textsc{Unlikely} relationship in 10.8--31.9\% of their responses and this tendency is amplified in the Korean dataset with a rate increasing by an additional 7.2--16.5\%p.
+Table~\ref{tab:main_results} in Appendix~\ref{appendix:exp} provides the exact numerical values.
+We provide a case study of these behaviors with the frequent failure modes of the models in \S\ref{sec:qual-eval}.